 Frequent power cuts can make modern life unbearable unless you have an inverter.
 Uninterrupted access to power is more of a necessity than luxury during the present times.
 From running fans and lights to appliances and computers, everything needs electricity.
-So, if you have been planning to buy an inverter for some time, but are wondering if the installation will be a hassle, you will be surprised to know that you can install it yourself.
+So, if you have been planning to buy an inverter battery for some time, but are wondering if the installing an Inverter will be a hassle, you will be surprised to know that you can install it yourself.
 In fact, you can save the labour cost as well if you know how to install and connect an inverter in your house.
 Here’s a complete guide on how to do it (also, please read the product’s user manual carefully before installing).

 Determine the Ideal Place for Installation